Video shows a meteotsunami slamming Lake Michigan amid days of severe weather. Here's what to know.

 A video posted by the city of Holland shows the water of Lake Michigan taking over a beach shore during heavy rain.

+While these types of events "happen fairly often in the Great Lakes," Dukesherer said that they are usually "very small, less than a foot."
+This week's, however, was driven by a strong line of thunderstorms that had winds measuring "at times to near-hurricane force" at about 75 mph, he said.

-Unlike metotsunamis, which are triggered by atmospheric conditions, regular tsunamis are triggered by seismic activity and can get far larger and leave significantly more damage in their wake.
-Meteotsunamies have achieved heights of roughly 6 feet, with one in April 2018 unleashing an 8-foot wave in Lake Michigan, while tsunami waves can exceed 100 feet.
-However, identifying the event can be difficult.
+Unlike meteotsunamis, which are triggered by atmospheric conditions, regular tsunamis are triggered by seismic activity and can get far larger and leave significantly more damage in their wake.
+Tsunami waves are known to exceed 100 feet, but meteotsunamis typically pack waves of roughly 6 feet or less.
+Some events, however, have reached larger heights.

+In April 2018, a meteotsunami in Lake Michigan caused a water level change of 8 feet, which Dukesherer described as "very significant," adding that it produced damage in the Michigan cities of Ludington and Manistee.

+"The biggest events that we are aware of have produced double-digit water-level changes on the order of 10-20 feet.
+An event in 1954 swept people off a breakwater in Chicago, resulting in multiple fatalities," he said.
+"So in the realm of meteotsunamis, this was on the smaller side but still notable."

 "Identifying a meteotsunami is a challenge because its characteristics are almost indistinguishable from a seismic tsunami," NOAA says.
 "It can also be confused with wind-driven storm surge or a seiche.
 These uncertainties make it difficult to predict a meteotsunami and warn the public of a potential event."